 This is not to say that the Cold War was the only factor in shaping the responses of both churches to ecumenical activity.
 Political events, personal relations among clerics, theological attitudes expressed at the assemblies — all played a part.
 By and large, both the ROCOR and the ROC sought to witness to “traditional” Orthodoxy.
 Still, the larger political struggle between Communism and its opponents created a climate that influenced the attitudes of Russian Orthodox hierarchs and clerics in both churches.
 Given the close relationship of the Moscow Patriarchate (MP) with the Soviet state, the ROC was often directly affected by Soviet religious policies.
 Despite some initial misgivings, for example, the ROC ultimately used international ecumenical assemblies as a means of advancing an agenda set in part by the Soviet state.
 By contrast, although the ROCOR maintained an anti-Communist stance, its attitudes to the ecumenical movement were not tied to concrete American policies.
 Some key moments in the relationship of both the ROCOR and the ROC with the ecumenical movement show how much they were — and were not — shaped by the Cold War context.
 Examining those moments provides a useful way to consider the impact of the Cold War on representatives of Russian Orthodox churches operating in Soviet and in American political structures.

 An official resolution on the attitude toward the ecumenical movement adopted by the ROCOR bishops’ council of 1938 became a product of the compromise between these two visions.
 The first paragraph of the resolution followed the “defensive” position by stating that only the Orthodox Church was a genuine una Sancta.
-6 The second paragraph, however, took care to distinguish between the leaders of the ecumenical movement who are “close to anti-Christian Masonic organizations and even expressed sympathy for Bolshevism,” The resolution of August 28, 1938.
+For a contemporary assessment of this attitude, see the working paper of Paul Gavrilyuk, “The Future Pan-Orthodox Council on Relations with the Non-Orthodox Other: A Measured Defense of Christian … Continue reading The second paragraph, however, took care to distinguish between the leaders of the ecumenical movement who are “close to anti-Christian Masonic organizations and even expressed sympathy for Bolshevism,” The resolution of August 28, 1938.
 Deianiia Vtorogo, 373-74. and other people in the ecumenical movement who were “full of desire, searching for the truth, loving Orthodoxy and striving toward it.”
 Deianiia Vtorogo, 373-74.
 Therefore, witnessing to those Christians in the ecumenical movement searching for “true Orthodoxy” might be a valid reason to participate.

 The Cold War Begins and Ecumenical Activity Resumes: The First Assembly of the World Council of Churches, Amsterdam 1948

 This quickly became clear.
 On September 4, 1948, the synod of bishops informed Mikhail Zyzykin that he could not be assigned to participate in Amsterdam as a representative of the ROCOR not only because “we do not participate in the ecumenical council” (which was the familiar “defensive” position) but also for the simple reason that the synod had not received an invitation from Amsterdam.
-13 An anonymous article published a few months before the Amsterdam Assembly declared that representatives of the ROCOR were not invited to Amsterdam by the general secretariat of the assembly because of the fear of compromising future relations between the ecumenical movement and the “Soviet Church.”
+That is, the WCC (Archive of the Synod, File 5/48).
+An anonymous article published a few months before the Amsterdam Assembly declared that representatives of the ROCOR were not invited to Amsterdam by the general secretariat of the assembly because of the fear of compromising future relations between the ecumenical movement and the “Soviet Church.”
 “Sredi inoslavnykh: Ekumenicheskoe dvizhenie,” Pravoslavnaia Rus’ 12 (June 11/24, 1948): 15.
 The assertion was not unfounded.
 The general secretariat of the WCC did indeed have to deal with a delicate question.
 Metropolitan Nikolai of Krutitsy, who had received an invitation from the WCC general secretariat, responded on August 1, 1948.
 His letter expressed both gratitude for the invitation and a refusal to participate in the ecumenical movement.
 For our purposes, the interesting thing is something else he wrote.
 As a representative of the Moscow Patriarchate, he sought to have the authority of his church accepted as the sole legitimate “Russian” church; thus he hoped that the WCC would not consider those Russians under the Ecumenical Patriarchate, the “schismatics” from the groups of Metropolitan Feofil in America, A successor to Metropolitan Platon (Rozhdestvenskii, d.
 1934), who, along with Metropolitan Evlogii, separated from the bishops in Serbia in 1926. and the ROCOR Metropolitan Anastasii in Munich as the representatives of the Russian Orthodox Church.
 Indeed, he called them groups which “have nothing in common with the Russian Orthodox Church.”
 “The Moscow Patriarchate and the First Assembly of the World Council of Churches,” Ecumenical Review 12 (Winter 1949): 188-89.

 The First Postwar Statement on Ecumenism

 On November 29, 1950, the council of bishops in Mahopac, New York, heard Troianov’s written report regarding the possibility of the ROCOR’s participation in the ecumenical movement.Troianov was one of the ROCOR’s experts on the ecumenical movement.
 As late as 1959, his report on the different currents within the WCC was read at a synod meeting, on November 25 of that year … Continue reading While critically mentioning the ecumenical statements of Fathers Bulgakov and Zen’kovskii, Troianov positively commented on the ecumenical participation of the representatives of Eastern Orthodoxy, who with few exceptions defended the Orthodox viewpoint.
 The author referred to Father Georges Florovsky, who claimed that the Orthodox must participate in the ecumenical movement in order to witness to the truth in face of the world.
 Perhaps Florovsky was singled out also because, during the war years, he was a clergyman of the ROCOR in Serbia.
 But Troianov believed otherwise.
 Although the Toronto declaration of the WCC (1950) in its third section stated that “The World Council of Churches is not and must never become a Super-Church,” in reality the ecumenical movement was a federated church with a Protestant worldview.
 All this led Troianov to suggest that the ROCOR bishops not participate in the ecumenical movement in its present form.
 After this report was discussed, a commission was established to compose the resolution regarding the ecumenical movement.
 This resolution, composed by Archbishop Ioann (Maksimovich) of Western Europe, Bishop Nafanail (Lvov), and Bishop Nikon (Rklitskii), was accepted by the council of bishops on the same day.
 Its text is more categorical than the resolution of the Second Pan-Diaspora Council of 1938:

 1. Orthodox Christians must recognize the Holy Orthodox Church as the one and only Church of Christ;